tamuseanmiller/Alpaca_Dashboard/README.md

 Free and open source dashboard for all of your trading needs on Alpaca.
 If you have a funded account and an eligible android phone give it a try and download it on Google Play!
 [Download Now!](https://play.google.com/store/apps/details?id=com.seanmiller.alpacadashboard)

-You may need to sign up as a tester for now, still looking to garner a few more testers so feel free to let me know what you think.
-[Join here!](https://play.google.com/apps/testing/com.seanmiller.alpacadashboard)

 <img src="images/place_orders.png" alt="drawing" width="200"/><img src="images/profile.png" alt="drawing" width="200"/>

 <img src="images/dashboard.png" alt="drawing" width="200"/><img src="images/dark_light_themes.png" alt="drawing" width="200"/>